awaisajaz1/air_savant/README.md

 - **Language**: We use Python above 3.9, we would need walrus operators to pick chunk of data in smaller server configurations.
 - **Environment**: containerization with python virtual environment is a old love that help us to avoid any dependencies conflicts with base operating system.
 - **Data Source**: We use `randomuser.me` API to generate random user data for our pipeline.
-- **Apache Airflow**: Responsible for orchestrating the pipeline and storing fetched data in a PostgreSQL database.
+- **Apache Airflow**: Responsible for orchestrating the pipeline and storing fetched data in a PostgreSQL/MYSQL etc. databases.
-- **Apache Kafka and Zookeeper**: Used for streaming data from PostgreSQL to the processing engine.
+- **Apache Kafka and Zookeeper**: streaming data from PostgreSQL to the processing engine like spark, nifi etc.
-- **Control Center and Schema Registry**: Helps in monitoring and schema management of our Kafka streams.
+- **Control Center and Schema Registry**: schema management of our Kafka streams.
 - **Apache Spark**: For data processing with its master and worker nodes.
-- **MYSQL**: Where the processed data will be stored.
+- **MYSQL**: Where the curated data will be stored.
 - **Visualizatiob**: You can pick tool to start with but my recommendation will be eithe use apache superset or metabase, both are open source and easy to deploy in anny machine.

 ## What You'll Learn